wbnns/learnhowtocode/deep-dives/ruby-on-rails/advanced-forms-and-active-record/associations.md

 ### **Source**

-Now that it's clear you need to let Rails know when you've creatively named your associations or foreign keys, I should point out that there's one additional step required if you're using a creatively named `has_many :through` association.
+Now that it's clear you need to let Rails know when you've creatively named your associations or foreign keys, we should point out that there's one additional step required if you're using a creatively named `has_many :through` association.
 Recall that has-many-through associations are where you create a "through table" to act as a go-between for two models that have a many-to-many relationship.

 For example, perhaps we change the example above so a Post actually can have multiple Authors \(but still only one editor\).
 We'll need to create a new table, which we'll call `post_authorings`. `post_authorings` joins these two models together and contains columns for `authored_post_id` and `post_author_id`.
 You can probably see where this is going -- we've named our foreign keys something more descriptive and helpful than just simply `post_id` and `user_id` but it will require us to inform Rails of the change.
 Our models look like: